adityosnrost/fosampleaz/README.md

 ## Getting ready your necessary keys and secrets

-### 1. Create AAD (Azure Active Directory) App Client and Retreived Key
+In this step, you need to create AAD (Azure Active Directory) App Client and Retreived the keys

 Firstly, we need to create AAD App Client and retreived several information such as **tenant_id, grant_type, client_id, client_secret**.

 Please go through this link tutorial to get required information to be added later: https://blog.jongallant.com/2017/11/azure-rest-apis-postman/

 **Ensure you keep those information securely and avoid exposing those to the public.**

-### 2. Add App Client information to Appsettings file

-Add information that we got from ealier step into your [appsettings.json](SourceCode/FunctionAppFailover/appsettings.json) file on [SourceCode/FunctionAppFailover](SourceCode/FunctionAppFailover) folder.
-They are primarily used as authorization keys to perform Database Failover programmatically thru our Azure Functions.

 ## One Click deployment